regolith-linux/website/content/en/docs/Reference/Releases/regolith-1.5-release-notes.md

         </tr>
         <tr>
             <td>More Refined Customizations</td>
-            <td colspan="2">Numerous small chnages allow more granual system customization, such as specifying the temperature unit, custom Compositor settings, and a more comprehensive way of changing i3 keybindings without having to copy the entire config file.</td>
+            <td colspan="2">Numerous small changes allow more granular system customization, such as specifying the temperature unit, custom Compositor settings, and a more comprehensive way of changing i3 keybindings without having to copy the entire config file.</td>
         </tr>
         <tr>
             <td>More Desktop Environment Packages</td>